sachin-desai/exablox-interview/README.md

 scenario.
 A given file of N bytes, is broken up into (N/datasize) blocks, or floppies.
 Within the block, eight bytes represent the index, for a given floppy.
 This allows for a total of 2^64 floppies per file transfered.
-To meet the data integrity requirement, each block is encrypted using SHA2, along with a shared secret key between sender and receiver.
+To meet the data integrity requirement, each block is hashed using SHA2, along with a shared secret key between sender and receiver.
 To ensure the cryptographic hash value is not corrupted inflight, a CRC-32 calculation is appended.
 Each floppy would have information in the following format: